slamble/redflow-victron-ev/README.md

 The value in this script is mostly for those who have a single Redflow ZBM, and a relatively low (less than 1 kW) typical overnight load.
 It will reduce the time required for the maintenance discharge (a big plus in summer, when the time available is often too short for maintenance to finish before the sun rises again), increase the energy efficiency of the battery (as there is a constant ~70 watt load for the battery pumps that becomes significant for low load levels), and increase the personal energy return from the solar system.

 Note that this script is untested in systems running multiple ZBMs.

+# Known limitations

+* Written and tested specifically in a Victron ESS with a Cerbo GX communication centre.
+It can probably be adapted for other systems, but this is the one I have.
+* Explicitly only looks at the L1 AC load - meaning it is not suited to systems configured for three phase operation.
+(For now.)